webmukunth/cadence-gcp-test/infra/helmfile/charts/cassandra/README.md

 ## Upgrade

+### 4.0.0

+This release changes uses Bitnami Cassandra container `3.11.4-debian-9-r188`, based on Bash.

 ### 2.0.0

-This releases make it possible to specify custom initialization scripts in both cql and sh files.
+This release make it possible to specify custom initialization scripts in both cql and sh files.

 #### Breaking changes